 - 8 How Long Can Coffee Beans Sit In A Grinder?

-I am not at all a fan of blade grinders when it comes to coffee grinders.
-In my opinion, and vast coffee making experience, you are much better off buying pre-ground coffee beans than using a blade grinder.
+I am not at all a fan of blade grinders, in my opinion, and with vast coffee making experience, you are much better off buying pre-ground coffee beans than using a blade grinder.

 And that is quite a statement, as fresh coffee and getting the freshest possible taste is my religion!
 For that you really need to grind your own beans.

 The problem with blade grinders is a lack of consistency in the quality of the grind.
-This means that some your grounds will extract their flavors at different rates and different time which will lead to a less than perfect cup of coffee as one of the core and key variable in coffee brewing has been messed around with!
+This means that some of your grounds will extract their flavors at different rates and different times, which will lead to a less than perfect cup of coffee as one of the core and key variables in coffee brewing has been messed around with!

 You also want to keep your coffee grinder as clean as possible for that great tasting fresh coffee with no old rancid coffee particles stuck or old ghastly coffee oil in your grinder.
 Blade grinders are more difficult to clean than a conical ceramic burr grinder.

-Heat is further reduced due the fact they can operate at low speeds.
+Heat is further reduced due to the fact they can operate at low speeds.